 - first(body(‘Filter_array’))?[‘error’][‘message’]

-However, if you are creating more enterprise processes, they will be more complicated and we normally have nested conditions, conditions inside the loops, and so on.
-In that cases, this approach will not work.
-For example in this scenario:
+However, if you are creating more enterprise processes, they will be more complicated, and we normally have nested conditions, conditions inside the loops, and so on.
+In those cases, this approach will not work.
+For example, in this scenario:

-We would expect, and we want to get the error where indeed happen – marked this the arrow on the picture.
+We would expect, and we want to get the error where it indeed happens – marked this with the arrow on the picture.
 However, what we get is the top-level action description:

 - ActionFailed.
 An action failed.
 No dependent actions succeeded.

-Of course, this is not what intend for.
+Of course, this is not what I intend.
 Stay tuned because I will explain how to get the correct error message in the second part of this blog post.

 1 thought on “How to get the Error Message with Logic App Try-Catch (Part I)”